 IV.b.
-Paperwork Requirements-Deadlines first semester, first year
+Paperwork Requirements-Summary of First semester, First year Deadlines

-October 30, 2018: Read the noted ethics and procedures documents (1 through 5 above); turn in signed form located in the USC Clinical Science Program google drive in the "Initial Program Paperwork" folder, to the Program Specialist no later than October 30, 2016.
+October 30: Read the noted ethics and procedures documents (1 through 5 above); turn in signed form located in the USC Clinical Science Program google drive in the "Initial Program Paperwork" folder, to the Program Specialist no later than October 30.

-December 1, 2018: Take HIPAA on-line training program; return completed certificate to the Program Specialist no later than December 1, 2018.
+December 1: Take HIPAA on-line training program; return completed certificate to the Program Specialist no later than December 1.

-Prior to any research involvement or by October 30, 2018 (whichever comes first): Complete CITI Human Subjects training and submit completion certificate to the Program Specialist
+Prior to any research involvement or by October 30: (whichever comes first): Complete CITI Human Subjects training and submit completion certificate to the Program Specialist